 You can change your lawn from scraggly to golf-course green in just a few steps.
 Here are some common lawn problems with the solutions.

-Crabgrass is a grass that invades lawns, crowds out the desirable turfgrass, and generally makes a lawn look patchy and unkempt.
+Crabgrass is grass that invades lawns, crowds out the desirable turfgrass, and generally gives you an unhealthy lawn.
 A great way to deal with crabgrass is to prevent it from taking over in the first place.
 Mow your lawn regularly, water deeply but less frequently, and fertilize in the fall to promote root growth.
 Regularly mowing can be challenging but can be made easier with robot mowers.

 Now that you know how to identify and fix an unhealthy lawn, it's time to take action.
 If your lawn shows signs of distress, don't wait to address the problem.
 You can prevent further damage by taking prompt action and restoring your lawn to its former glory.